Gamocosm/Gamocosm/README.md

 Hmmmm.

 #### Data
-- Gamocosm has a lot of infrastructure: Digital Ocean's API, Digital Ocean servers/droplets, Minecraft and the server wrapper, the Gamocosm rails server, and the Gamocosm sidekiq worker
+- Gamocosm has a lot of infrastructure:
+	- CloudFlare DNS API
+	- Digital Ocean API
+	- Digital Ocean servers/droplets
+	- Minecraft and the server wrapper
+	- Gamocosm Rails server
+	- Gamocosm Sidekiq background workers
-- Avoid state whenever possible; less chance of corruption with less data
+- Avoid state and duplicating data (less chance of corruption, logic easier to debug than data)
 - Idempotency is good

 #### Error handling